whitefang14/demand-forecasting/README.md

 3. Commit your changes: `git commit -am 'Add new feature'`
 4. Push to the branch: `git push origin my-feature`
 5. Open a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

+**Contact:**
+For questions, feedback, or collaborations, please open an issue in this repository.